Your Personal AI Supercomputer

 Secure Development with Data Kept On-Prem

-3. The full NVIDIA AI software stack runs natively on DGX Spark
+3. The NVIDIA AI software stack runs natively on NVIDIA DGX Spark

-DGX Spark ships with the same software stack used across the DGX platform, including DGX BasePOD and SuperPOD.
-This includes NVIDIA DGX OS, a custom Linux-based operating system built for AI workloads, along with container runtimes, GPU drivers, and libraries that support deep learning and data science development.
-The system comes ready to use, allowing developers to begin running containers and launching jobs without additional configuration.
+NVIDIA DGX Spark includes key components of the NVIDIA AI software stack, providing a ready-to-use environment for AI development out of the box.
+The system supports NVIDIA DGX OS, a Linux-based operating system optimized for GPU workloads, along with container runtimes, drivers, and libraries commonly used in deep learning and data science workflows.
+This allows developers to begin running containers and launching jobs without extensive configuration.

-Included tools support inference, training, model packaging, and MLOps workflows.
-This provides continuity across the development lifecycle, from early model testing to deployment-ready containers.
+Preinstalled software enables developers to get up and running project quickly.
 The software environment is maintained by NVIDIA and updated regularly, which helps reduce friction during setup and long-term development.

 Optimized Containers and Pretrained Models from NGC